boltops-tools/kubes/docs/_docs/yaml.md

 ## YAML and Templating

 Kubes provides a little extra power for the YAML format.
 The YAML files are processed through an ERB templating language.
 So you have dynamic control.
-Here's an example with `Kubes.env` and the `built_image` helper.
+Here's an example with `Kubes.env` and the `docker_image` helper.

 .kubes/resources/web/deployment.yaml